Debug aiohttp with Smello

 - Session methods: Smello captures requests regardless of which session method you use (

-get,post,put,request, etc.): they all flow through the same patched method. - Connector limits: If you're debugging throughput, pair the Smello timeline with aiohttp's
+get,post,put,request, etc.).
+The injected trace signals observe them through the same aiohttp lifecycle. - Connector limits: If you're debugging throughput, pair the Smello timeline with aiohttp's

 Next step: follow the getting started guide for installation, configuration, and more.